-- Enterprise trial group -- This is the default group when you first install a new Splunk platform instance.
-You cannot combine multiple Enterprise trial licenses into a stack and create pools from it.
-If you switch to a different group, you will not be able to switch back to the Enterprise trial group.
+- Enterprise Trial group -- This is the default group when you first install a new Splunk platform instance.
+You cannot stack Enterprise trial licenses.
+If you switch an instance to a different group, you will not be able to switch back to the Enterprise trial group.

-- Free group -- This group exists to accommodate Splunk Free installations.
-When an Enterprise trial license expires after 60 days, that Splunk instance is converted to the Free group.
-You cannot combine multiple Splunk Free licenses into a stack and create pools from it.
+- Free group -- This group accommodates Splunk Free installations.
+When an Enterprise Trial license expires after 60 days, that Splunk instance is converted to the Free group.
+You cannot stack Splunk Free licenses.

-Subgroups are introduced in Splunk Enterprise 6.5.0.
-A license with no subgroup, such as a license issued before Splunk Enterprise 6.5.0, is treated as though its subgroup is Production.
+Subgroups were introduced in Splunk Enterprise 6.5.
+A license with no subgroup, such as a license issued before 6.5, is treated as though its subgroup is Production.

-A license master controls one or more license slaves.
+A license master is a Splunk Enterprise instance that controls one or more license slaves.
 From the license master, you can define pools, add licensing capacity, and manage license slaves.

 Install a license